PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 npm install zod
 ```

-To make it work, you'll need to add the following line in your `tsconfig.json`:
+To make it work, you'll may need to add the following line in your `tsconfig.json`:
 ```json
 "strictNullChecks": true
 ```